 How to take part

-We are inviting parents, kinship carers (also known as family & friends carers), foster carers, social care practitioners, lawyers, voluntary organisations, policy makers and academics to share their experiences, views and insights by completing online, tailored questionnaires.
+Parents, kinship carers (also known as family & friends carers), foster carers, social care practitioners, lawyers, voluntary organisations, policy makers and academics to have been invited to share their experiences, views and insights by completing online, tailored questionnaires.
 The deadline for completing a questionnaire has now passed.
 We are delighted to have received questionnaire responses from all of these different groups during the Inquiry.
 You can still follow the progress of the Inquiry by looking for regular updates on this the Inquiry webpage.

 Inquiry activitiesIn addition to the online questionnaires, the Inquiry also includes:

 - A series of focus groups with a range of interested individuals including social work practitioners, parents (including those with learning difficulties/disabilities) and wider family members;